econchick/new-coder/docs/_posts/2013-02-03-Part-2-Giantbomb-API.md

 	            counter += 1
 ```

 Did you notice the `logging.debug` item?
-We're using Python's `logging` module from its standard library, so we'll need to add another import statement at the beginning:
+We’re using Python’s `logging` module from its standard library, so we’ll need to add another import statement at the beginning:

 ```python
 import logging
 ```

-It's important to log what we're doing throughout our script writing.
+It’s important to log what we’re doing throughout our script writing.
 In case we catch an error somewhere, our logs can give us more helpful clues to where the error took place, or why it happened.
 You can configure the `logging` module to either save to a specific file, or have it as output to the console as the script processes.
-We'll configure our logs in the final part of the API tutorial.
+We’ll configure our logs in the final part of the API tutorial.

-We should also define a helper function, **outside** of our `GiantbombAPI()` class, so that we can make sure that each platform that is yielded from `get_platform` is valid (some data we get back may not have a date that we can grab for our CPI data, or a price).
-We do this outside of the class so it's independent of the platform object.
+Next, we should also define a helper function, **outside** of our `GiantbombAPI()` class, so that we can make sure that each platform that is yielded from `get_platform` is valid (some data we get back may not have a date that we can grab for our CPI data, or a price).
+We do this outside of the class so it’s independent of our API object.
 This is akin to our helper functions that we made for `map.py` in our DataViz tutorial.

 ```python
 def is_valid_dataset(platform):